Dr Justin Gaetano is the Director of Ideospectus Consulting.

 The purpose of this page is to show prospective clients the demanding and complex work Ideospectus Consulting is capable of achieving.
 For referee reports or anything else, please visit the Services page, or contact Justin directly.

-As an experienced NDIS local area coordinator and someone with lived experience of disability, my goal is to secure diverse and challenging work, where I can apply my skill set to help individuals and their families build capacity toward improved social, community, and health outcomes.
+As an experienced NDIS support coordinator and someone with lived experience of disability, my goal is to secure diverse and challenging work, where I can apply my skill set to help individuals and their families build capacity toward improved social, community, and health outcomes.

 Skills and abilities

 - Listening, communication and leadership.
 Help people with disability and their families to understand the NDIS and build their capacity, both with and without the scheme’s support.
 Adherent of the servant model of leadership philosophy.
-Developed leadership skills as a member of the Mid Coast Communities’ leadership team, and as former chair of the Coffs Harbour Mental Health Professionals Network.
+Developed leadership skills as former chair of the Coffs Harbour Mental Health Professionals Network.
 Several years’ experience lecturing and writing content for courses including community health sciences, psychology, and statistics.
 Supervisor and mentor of Honours and PhD research students to completion.
 MSCEIT Emotional Intelligence Test exceeds 80% of comparison group.